rl-institut/oemof-B3/docs/getting_started.rst

      snakemake -j<NUMBER_OF_CPU_CORES> results/<scenario_name>/postprocessed

-whereby scenario_name corresponds to the name in the YAML file of the respective scenario in scenarios directory.
+whereby scenario_name corresponds to the name in the YAML file of the respective scenario in the scenarios directory.
 To run the scenarios, the corresponding raw data in the raw directory is required.